braavos-wd/betmirror/README.md

 ### 3. The Marketplace & Profit
 - **Copy Trading:** Users browse the **Alpha Registry** to find whales with high win rates.
 - **Fee Sharing:** When a user profits from a copied trade, a **1% fee** is automatically sent to the **Lister** (the user who found and listed the wallet) and **1%** to the Platform.
 This rewards discovery.
-- **Trustless Withdraw:** Users can trigger a forced withdrawal from the dashboard at any time, bypassing the server entirely.
+- **Withdrawal:** Users can trigger a withdrawal from the dashboard at any time, sweeping funds back to their Main Wallet.

 ---